Jewish Ethnographic Expedition: After the war

-Avrom Yuditsky, a student of the Higher Oriental Courses, who assisted An-sky with a smaller questionnaire, worked for Bundist newspapers and gathered information on pogroms in Korsun, Smel, and Cherkassy during WWI.
+Avrom Yuditsky, a student of the Higher Oriental Courses who assisted An-sky with a smaller questionnaire, worked for Bundist newspapers and gathered information on pogroms in Korsun, Smel, and Cherkassy during WWI.
 He worked in the Institute of Jewish Proletarian Culture in Kiev, from c.
 1919 to 1933.
-Before the WW2, he published multiple books and articles on Jewish history; in 1940 he co-authored Jewish Folk Songs in Yiddish.
-(Note: See "Yidishe folḳs-lider" (1940)) During the war, he evacuated to Tashkent, and worked for Solomon Mikhoels's Jewish theater.
+Before World War II, he published multiple books and articles on Jewish history; in 1940 he co-authored Jewish Folk Songs in Yiddish.
+(Note: See "Yidishe folḳs-lider" (1940)) During the war, he was evacuated to Tashkent, and worked for Solomon Mikhoels's Jewish theater.
 He died there in 1943.

-After the revolution of 1917, Yekhiel Ravrebe, who got a rabbinic ordination and published poetry in Yiddish and Hebrew before moving to St. Petersburg to attend Higher Oriental Courses, taught in the Jewish University in Petrograd in 1919; he later moved to Minsk to read "Semitics" and "Hebrew" at the Belarusian State University.
+After the revolution of 1917, Yekhiel Ravrebe, who got a rabbinic ordination and published poetry in Yiddish and Hebrew before moving to St. Petersburg to attend Higher Oriental Courses, taught at the Jewish University in Petrograd in 1919; he later moved to Minsk to read "Semitics" and "Hebrew" at the Belarusian State University.
 In 1930, he moved back to Leningrad, when the courses were closed by the authorities, and soon became a librarian at the Hebrew section of the State Public Library.
-He was arrested by the KGB on October 25/26, 1937, accused of being "a member of a fascist, Zionist, and anti-Soviet group which tried to undermine Soviet nationality policy", sentenced to eight years of labor camps, and died in a transit camp at February 7, 1939.
+He was arrested by the NKVD on October 25/26, 1937, accused of being "a member of a fascist, Zionist, and anti-Soviet group which tried to undermine Soviet nationality policy", sentenced to eight years of labor camps, and died in a transit camp on February 7, 1939.

-Issac Lurie, one of the students who assisted An-sky and the archivist of the Jewish Historical-Ethnographic Society, went to the Ottoman Palestine in 1913 to collect music of "oriental" Jewish communities in Jerusalem.
+Isaac Lurie, one of the students who assisted An-sky and the archivist of the Jewish Historical-Ethnographic Society, went to Ottoman Palestine in 1913 to collect music of "oriental" Jewish communities in Jerusalem.
 Among the Jews he recorded were people from Syria (Aleppo and Urfa), Iraq (Baghdad), Iran (Shiraz), Yemen, Morocco, and possibly even Ethiopia.
 Recordings were created between July 10 and August 1.
 (Note: In 1911–1913, musicologist Abraham Zvi Idelsohn also recorded Jewish songs in Jerusalem.
 It is not known whether Lurie and Idelsohn knew about each other's work.)
-The collection of 67 wax cylinders is now in the Vernandsky Library in Kyiv.
-Together with An-sky, Lurie organized the Jewish museum in St Petersburg, that opened in 1917.
+The collection of 67 wax cylinders is now in the Vernadsky Library in Kyiv.
+Together with An-sky, Lurie organized the Jewish museum in St Petersburg, which opened in 1917.
 In 1921, he led an ethnographic expedition to Turkestan to study Bukharan Jews, and in 1924 he became a director of a Jewish museum in Samarkand.
-The museum was closed in 1931; Lurie probably died in or after 1932 in the Soviet repressions.
+The museum was closed in 1931; Lurie probably died in or after 1932, a victim of the Soviet repressions.